cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-11-Labuladong.md

 ```

 Although the first declaration establishes that intArray is an array variable, **no actual array exists**.
-It merely tells the compiler that this variable (intArray) will hold an array of the integer type.
-To link intArray with an actual, physical array of integers, you must allocate one using **new** and assign it to intArray.
+- It merely tells the compiler that this variable (intArray) will hold an array of the integer type.
+- To link intArray with an actual, physical array of integers, allocate one using **new** and assign it to intArray.